Helping Individuals with Prenuptial & Postnuptial Agreements in Omaha, Nebraska, and Throughout Douglas County

 To be valid, a prenuptial agreement must meet specific requirements:

-Allow spouses sufficient opportunity to consider the provisions of the agreement consult with lawyers before signing
+- Allow spouses sufficient opportunity to consider the provisions of the agreement and consult with lawyers before signing

 Omaha, Nebraska Postnuptial Agreements in Douglas County